Editorial by Industrial Quick Search

 Horizontal Peeler Centrifuge

-A horizontal peeler centrifuge is a continuous flow filtration system that can be switched between automatic control and manual control.
+A horizontal peeler centrifuge operates as a continuous flow filtration system and can be set to either automatic or manual control modes.
+Its automated cleaning and unloading processes ensure high levels of hygiene and product purity.

 Horizontal Peeler Centrifuge